 "Thanks Jade," Cat said in a soft, almost tender voice.
 She reached into her purse and rifled through the contents in an attempt to find her keys.

 Jade didn't move from the spot.
-She couldn't and she didn't know why.
+She quite literally seemed to be rooted on the spot and she didn't know why.

 She was struck by a sudden urge, a desire, to reach out a touch Cat.
 She wanted to reach over and feel Cat's smooth skin underneath her fingertips.
 She wanted to-NO!